zelisinho/anypoint-examples/import-contacts-asynchronously/README.md

 1. Send GET request to the URL from Location header and check the status of the processing.
 When the status is ```IN PROGRESS``` the asynchronous processing isn't finished yet and you should try it again later.
 1. Once the status is ```COMPLETED``` the asynchronous job is done and the data has been imported into Salesforce.
 1. In your browser, access your Salesforce account, then navigate to the **Contacts** tab.
-1. Use the drop-down menu to display **All Contacts**, then scan your contacts for three new entries:
+1. Use the drop-down menu to display **All Contacts**, then scan your contacts for two new entries:
 	- John Doe
 	- Jane Doe
 1. Stop the Mule application by clicking the square, red terminate button in the **Console**.